linuxmatters/.github/README.md

 ## Welcome 👋

-We are [Linux Matters](https://linuxmatters.sh), 3 experienced Open Source professionals that discuss the impact Linux has in their daily lives.
+We are [Linux Matters](https://linuxmatters.sh), 3 experienced Open Source professionals who discuss the impact Linux has on their daily lives.
-Upbeat family-friendly banter, conversation and discussion for Linux enthusiasts and casual observers of all ages.
+Upbeat family-friendly banter, conversation, and discussion for Linux enthusiasts and casual observers of all ages.
-A new episode every two weeks covering terminal productivity, desktop experience, development, gaming, hosting, hardware, community, cloud-native and all the Linux Matters that matter.
+A new episode every two weeks covering terminal productivity, desktop experience, development, gaming, hosting, hardware, community, cloud-native, and all the Linux Matters that matter.

 ### Community

-If you want to get in touch with the hosts or hang out with other listeners and share your feedback with the community you can join:
+If you want to get in touch with the hosts or hang out with other listeners and share your feedback with the community, you can join:

 <p align="center">
   &nbsp;<a href="https://t.me/joinchat/Plfd07auVLayNLBD" target="_blank"><img alt="Telegram" src="https://img.shields.io/badge/Telegram-1D98DC?style=for-the-badge&logo=telegram&logoColor=%23ffffff"></a>&nbsp;